 - proven to have fulfilled the first requirement by itself, or in conjunction with other evidence.

-In addition, electronic signatures must follow security procedures so that the following can be verified:
+For electronic signatures to be considered “secure” under the ETA (Sec.
+18), the electronic signatures must follow security procedures so that the following can be verified:

 - the signature is unique to the individual signing;